Kain writes video game articles that include tips, tricks, and tutorials. He is especially enthusiastic about horror games.

 If you want to make cash fast, but don't mind getting pursued by the law, you can rob trains, steal horses hold up civilians, and steal from places.
 Being a hardcore criminal is potentially lucrative, but it can be difficult to make money in other ways.
 Law enforcement can be relentless.
 You'll have to avoid the law constantly.
 Bounties can cost a lot of money to pay off.
 Lastly, witnesses can report your crimes.

 You can steal horses, but make sure witnesses do not see you ride away.
 You'll have to prevent them from getting away if they spot you.
-Escaping as a wanted man can be monumentally difficult in Red Dead Redemption 2, for your death will be inevitable if extra caution is not taken.
+Escaping as a wanted man can be monumentally difficult, for your death will be inevitable if extra caution is not taken.